-Most of the latest Microsoft Operating Systems with added packages/applications are available for download officially as VHD pre installed images.
-Even though these VHD files are mainly made for Microsoft’s server virtualization hypervisor: Hyper-V and desktop virtualization software: Virtual PC, but still you can use them on Oracle VirtualBox.
-By using pre installed virtual machine disk files, we can save considerable amount of time.
-We do not need to download installable ISO file and do the installation.
-This simple guide shows how to open and run Microsoft VHD files on Oracle VirtualBox on a desktop computer.
+Most of the latest Microsoft Operating Systems with added packages/applications are available for download officially in VHDX/VHD file format as pre-installed images.
+Even though these VHD files are mainly made for Microsoft’s server virtualization hypervisor: Hyper-V, but still we can use them on Oracle VirtualBox.
+By using pre-installed virtual machine disk files, we can save a considerable amount of time.
+We can skip the steps of downloading the ISO file and doing the installation.
+This simple guide shows how to open and use Microsoft VHDX and VHD files on Oracle VirtualBox on a desktop computer.

-In this example, I have downloaded Windows 2012 pre installed VHD file which will be used to open on VirtualBox on my Windows 8 computer.
+In this example, I have downloaded Windows 2012 pre-installed VHD file which will be used to open on VirtualBox on my Windows 8 computer.
 The good thing about downloading these VHD files from Microsoft is, it comes with 180 days trail validity.
 This 6 months time should be enough for the experiment or to buy the license.

 2) Create a Windows 2012 server virtual machine on VirtualBox as below.
 Make sure to select ‘Use an existing… disk’.
 Click on the browse button and browse the extracted VHD file.

-Here is the working Windows 2012 Virtual machine on VirtualBox which was downloaded from Microsoft site as a pre installed VHD image.
+Here is the working Windows 2012 Virtual machine on VirtualBox which was downloaded from Microsoft site as a pre-installed VHD image.

 I’m sure this guide is useful in converting VHDX file to VDI, then use it and older format of VHD on Oracle VirtualBox to run pre-installed Windows Operating System.
 By the way, this method is applicable to Windows, Linux, and macOS hosts as long as you have the latest VirtualBox.